How to Get a Job after a Long Break

-Today, when changes in business at the level of tools, approaches, trends, legislation are taking place lightly, a break of six months or more is long-lasting from employers.
+Today, when changes in business at the level of tools, approaches, trends, and legislation are taking place lightly, a break of six months or more is long-lasting for employers.
 Because it involves some risks due to the outdated knowledge of the candidates, and therefore that will need retraining.

 It is easier to explain the gap in employee tenure to those who have a good idea for a break.
 Usually, these are family circumstances — for example: